dhhjx880713/mosi_utils_anim/python_src/README.txt

+                           "all": optimize trajectory and keyframe constraints use_global_spatial_optimization - Optimize spatial constraints over graph walk use_global_time_optimization - Optimize time constraints over graph walk, if they are found constrained_sampling mode - Used to select the method of the initial guess generation from the statistical model.
+Possible values are as follows
+                            "random_discrete": Draws random samples and converts them into discrete frame representations.
+                            "random_spline": Draws random samples and converts them into functional representations.
-                           "all": optimize trajectory and keyframe constraints use_global_spatial_optimization - Optimize spatial constraints over graph walk use_global_time_optimization - Optimize time constraints over graph walk, if they are found activate_cluster_search - If active, a space partitioning data structure is used for a directed search instead of random sampling n_cluster_search_candidates - If cluster search is active, sets the number of candidates that are kept at every level of the space partitioning structure in order to avoid local minima collision_avoidance_constraints_mode - Possible values are: "none" and "create_constraint_set".
+                            "cluster_search": If active, a space partitioning data structure is used for a directed search instead of random sampling. n_cluster_search_candidates - If cluster search is active, sets the number of candidates that are kept at every level of the space partitioning structure in order to avoid local minima collision_avoidance_constraints_mode - Possible values are: "none" and "create_constraint_set".
 If "create_constraint_set" is set, then annotated collision avoidance constraints are included with the other constraints, otherwise they are ignored optimize_collision_avoidance_constraints_extra - If active, annotated trajectories from collision avoidance are optimized separately from the other constraints.
 This is independent of the collision_avoidance_constraints_mode.